lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/01-Migrations/README.md

 ## Setup

-Don't forget to run in your terminal:
+Don't forget to run this in your terminal:

 ```bash
  gem install activerecord